 Mike has also served as CEO of a number of technology-based companies.
 He provides customized management consulting across a wide variety of industries.

-Dr. Leigh Clayton’s full-time job is as Vice President of Animal Care and Welfare at the National Aquarium in Baltimore Maryland, where she was previously the Director of Animal Health and Welfare.
+Dr. Leigh Clayton’s full-time job is as vice president of animal care and welfare at the National Aquarium in Baltimore Maryland, where she was previously the director of animal health and welfare.
 She loves creating team environments that foster learning, innovation, and excellence in animal care.
-She believes that when people are working well together, animals get the best care possible and is deeply committed to improving the lives of animals – and the people who care for them – in a variety of settings.
+She believes that when people are working well together, animals get the best care possible, and she is deeply committed to improving the lives of animals—and the people who care for them—in a variety of settings.
 She brings this passion for learning and excellence to everything she does, including going back to school herself!
 She is currently engaged in the executive MBA program at the Smith School of Business, University of Maryland.